jocelync-invisible/icu-length-of-stay-prediction/README.md

 <p align="center">
       <img src="https://github.com/user-attachments/assets/7ca129a7-ae2b-45e7-a845-847b6703f302" width="700">
     </p>
-There are 2731 rows from our data.
-LOS ranges from 0-31 days.
+There are 2,731 rows in the dataset.
+The range of LOS is from 0 to 31 days.
 </p>

 **Data Overview by Positive Culture**
 <p align="center">
       <img src="https://github.com/user-attachments/assets/e07108e1-32f2-4c97-877a-403ab527db1b" width="400">
     </p>
-There is data imbalance between positive and non-positive culture.
-The average los for positive culture is lower from the non-positive culture.
+There is a data imbalance between positive and non-positive cultures.
+The average LOS for a patient with a positive culture is lower than the non-positive culture.
 </p>

 **Top 10 Microorganisms by Number of Stays**